8 Ways to Prepare Your Restaurant for St. Patrick’s Day

 Tip: Don’t forget to schedule an end time for your specials in your POS, so that the promotions end when the holiday does!

-Use social media and your venue’s website to promote your St. Patrick’s Day menu, promotions and events.
+Use social media and your venue’s website to promote your St. Patrick’s Day menu, promotions, and events.
 Involve your followers by asking them St. Patrick’s Day trivia questions or having them post photos of themselves from previous St. Patty’s Days while hash-tagging your venue.
 Social media is also a great way to market other holiday specials, like Easter restaurant promotions.

 Millions of consumers will be out-and-about on March 17th looking for a place to spend their money.
 If you prepare your venue and your staff for the impending parade of leprechauns, and advertise accordingly, the St Patrick’s Day pot of gold is yours for the taking!